indeedhat/key-trainer/README.md

 OPTIONS:
   -c string
+    	Only use words that contain the given substring -ca string
-    	Only use words that contain the given substring -t uint
+    	Only use words that contain any of the given substring -t uint
     	Set a time limit for the test
   -wc uint